 In the finances arena, America ranked number 10.
 Not bad, but it could be better.

 This component of the index looked at access to quality financial services and the ability to preserve savings.
-The research included factors such as inflation and real interest rates (real means the amount of interest you can earn in excess of inflation).
-Additional factors included government indebtedness, the number of non-performing bank loans, tax pressures, governance, and the old age dependency ratio (which looks at the number of elderly people relative to the number of working age people).
+The research included factors such as inflation and real interest rates.
+Additional factors included government indebtedness, the number of non-performing bank loans, tax pressures, governance, and the old age dependency ratio.

 The top five countries in this category were Chile, Singapore, New Zealand, Switzerland, and Australia.
 The top-performing countries have a large number of people who participate in workplace savings plans and have developed policies that focus on increasing participation in these types of plans.

 For example, Chile made major changes to their pension system in 1981, and then again in 2008, and now require minimum contributions to retirement savings of 10% of earnings.
 Switzerland and Australia also have mandatory workplace savings programs, with Switzerland’s plan, which launched in 1985, considered by many to be one of the best retirement systems in the world.
 In the United States, one-third of workers do not have access to a workplace retirement plan.

 When it comes to the importance of professional advice, the GRI report concludes that:

 Where practical, providing access to a one-on-one meeting with a financial professional can help participants to set goals, obtain a better education on investing and risk, and maximize participation.
 Our own U.S. research shows that those individuals who have financial advisors have saved significantly more in their plan than those who don’t.

 If you are working, provide the GRI report to your human resources department and encourage them to see what steps they can take to increase participation in the company plan and provide access to quality advice.
 Consider sending it to your representative in Congress also.